-- 1. Remove the inlet hopper from the tail section.
-Rotate the belt until the seam is visible. - 2.
-Move the tail roller to its loosest position. - 3.
+- 1. Rotate the belt until the seam is visible. - 2.
+Move take-up bolts to their loosest position. - 3.
 Pull all the slack to the seam area. - 4.
 Remove the wire connector and open the belt. - 5.
 Attach one end of the replacement belt to the belt end being removed. - 6.
 Pull the old belt out and the new belt will be threaded into place. - 7.
 Disconnect the old belt. - 8.
 Connect the ends of the new belt together and secure. - 9.
 Set the belt tension. - 10.
 Check and set the belt alignment.
-A good starting place for belt alignment is having the bearing position indicator centered on hole. (bottom right)
+A good starting place for belt alignment is having the bearing position indicator centered on hole (bottom right).
+The tail, S-drive, and head all have a bearing position indicator.